Idostuffman/LIsas-Symptom-Tracker-Release/README.md

 - Some layout issues on smaller screens
 - Bug when removing symptoms from the quick list
-- Occasional glitch with mood selector not updating properl
+- Occasional glitch with mood selector not updating properly
+- Notifactions aren't send out at the right time